WMsans/GirlInRain/.github/CONTRIBUTING.md

 ***Note: This project is under heavy construction, so bug issues may not be fixed until late cycle of development.
 ## 3. Feature Requests
 We welcome ideas!
 Use the **Feature Request Template**.
+- Before you add features, you should discuss it in the [Discussion](https://github.com/WMsans/GirlInRain/discussions) portion.
 - Focus on features that align with the core gameplay loop or current development roadmap.
 - Be specific about how it should work.
 ## 4. Art & Assets